Who We Are

 - Sales & Events Consultant, Wellington Racing Club, New Zealand

-As House Manager at the Carlton Club (the leading Conservative Party Club), Selina was responsible for day-to-day operations and customer relations which included high-profile MPs, past Prime Ministers and members of the British Royal Family.
-Since returning to Australia in 2016 to start a family, Selina has held positions that included management of more than 400 employees, finance, risk, contract and compliance and events management.
-In New Zealand, Selina managed events of up to 30,000 guests.
-Selina is accomplished in IT systems spanning Microsoft, payroll, finance, accommodation, accounts, events and recruitment.
+As House Manager at the Carlton Club (the leading Conservative Party Club in the UK), Selina was responsible for day to day operations and customer relations which included high-profile MPs, Members of the European Parliament, past and current Prime Ministers and members of the British Royal Family.
+Since returning to Australia in 2016 to start a family, Selina has held positions that included management of more than 400 employees, finance, risk, contract, hospitality and compliance, events management and human resources.

 Josephine Ahern – Director Investment & Partnerships